MicrosoftDocs/powerbi-docs/powerbi-docs/service-install-use-apps.md

 3. Select **Get it now** to add it to your Apps page.

 ## Interact with the dashboards and reports in the app
 Now you can explore the data in the dashboards and reports in the app.
 You have access to all the standard Power BI interactions such as filtering, highlighting, sorting, and drilling down.
+You can also [export the data to Excel ](power-bi-visualization-export-data.md) from a table or other visual in a report.
 Read about [interacting with reports in Power BI](service-reading-view-and-editing-view.md).

-You can't save changes you make, but you can always [export the data to Excel ](power-bi-visualization-export-data.md) from a table or other visual in a report.

 ![Export data from a Power BI visual](media/service-install-use-apps/power-bi-service-export-data-visual.png)

+You can't save changes you make to this version of the app, but you can make your own copy.

+## Make your own copy of an app

 ## Next steps
 * [Create and publish apps in Power BI](service-create-distribute-apps.md)